isomerpages/pa-corp/_our-programmes/imPAct@Hong Lim Green.md

 ---
 <img style="width:350px" src="/images/Our%20Programmes/PA%20_Hong%20Lim%20CC%20Branding-01.png">

-imPAct@Hong Lim Green is your one-stop community hub in the Central Business District (CDB), designed to empower and enable working professionals to create change and make a difference.
+imPAct@Hong Lim Green is your one-stop community hub in the Central Business District (CBD), designed to empower and enable working professionals to create change and make a difference.
 Dive into our diverse programmes and volunteering opportunities to connect, grow, and do good with the community.

 **imPAct Fitness Membership**<br>
 Unlock access to imPAct@Hong Lim Green's fitness programmes with our membership schemes.
 For more information on the fitness passes, please call us at 6786 0016.